 A paracosm is a very detailed imaginary world, often created by an inventive child.
 Though a paracosm exists only in the mind of its creator, it might incorporate elements of the real world, mapping an imagined geography onto actual places.
 In Briard’s Paracosms, the artist draws our attention to just how easily vision can be distorted and changed, until we’re unsure of what the world around us actually looks like.

-See more of Annie Briard’s work at her online portfolio.
+See more of Annie Briard’s work at her portfolio.